lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 2. (2 pts) Do the above plans differ a lot from the actions someone would take when playing the interactive fiction version of Action Castle?
 (1-3 sentences)
 3. (2 pts) Give the characters their own utility that is consistent with their attributes/personality in the game.
 	* Copy and paste what your utilities are and what the resulting plan is into your word document.
+4. (2 pts) Now that you've added character utility, change the `walk()` action to allow all character to walk around, not just the Player.
+	* Copy and paste the resulting plan & share your impressions on how the story has changed.
 4. (2 pts) Does adjusting the characters' utilities result in a more interesting story?
 If so, why?
 If not, why not?
 (2-3 sentences)
 5. (2 pts) Traditional planners require a *pre-specified goal* that the system tries to find a path toward.
 How does Sabre compare to more traditional planners?
 (1-3 sentences)